moorcode/algorithms-and-data-structures/role-playing-game/README.md

     Change the double quotes around the string `"The monster screams Arg! as it dies.
 You gain experience points and find gold."` to single quotes `'`, then add double quotes around `"Arg!"`.

 136. After a monster is defeated, the monster's stat box should no longer display.
 On the first line of the `update` function, use `monsterStats.style.display` to change the display value to none.

+137. In the `lose` function, call the `update` function and pass in the sixth object of your `locations` array.
+Note that you haven't created this object just yet.